postmanlabs/labs-docs/01_getting_started/why_native.md

-Postman's [native apps](http://www.getpostman.com/apps) (for Mac and Windows) run on [Electron](http://electron.atom.io/), and provide a overcome a number of restrictions of the Chrome platform.
+Postman's [native apps](http://www.getpostman.com/apps) (for Mac and Windows) run on [Electron](http://electron.atom.io/), and overcome a number of restrictions of the Chrome platform.

 A few features exclusive to the native apps are listed here: